ajtamayoh/NLP-CIC-WFU-Contribution-to-LivingNER-shared-task-2022/README.md

-# ParTNER: Paragraph Tuning for Named Entity Recognition on Clinical Cases in Spanish using mBERT
+# ParTNER: Paragraph Tuning for Named Entity Recognition on Clinical Cases in Spanish using mBERT + Rules

 Authors: